scott-c-jensen/Escape_room_knock_box/README.md

 # Escape_room_knock_box
-A simple arduino based box that stays locked until knocked in a specific pattern.
+An arduino controlled electronic lock box that stays locked until knocked in a specific pattern.
 This project contains the code, wiring diagram and a 3d model for mounting.
 In the end it will look something like this.

 Here is the box: